tigoe/LightProjects/spectrometers/readme.md

 ![Breadboard view of an AMS AS7341 sensor connected to a Nano 33 IoT](../img/AS7341_fritzing_bb.png)

 _Figure 1.
 Breadboard view of an AMS AS7341 sensor connected to a Nano 33 IoT.
 The Nano's SDA pin (physical pin 8) is connected to the sensor's SDA pin (physical pin 4) and the Nano's SCL pin (physical pin 9) is connected to the sensor's SCL (physical pin 3).
-The sensor's Vdd (physical pin 1) is connected to the Nano's 3V3 pin (physical pin 2) and the sensor's ground (physical pin 2) is connected to the Nano's ground (physical pin 14)._
+The sensor's Vdd (physical pin 1) is connected to the Nano's 3V3 pin (physical pin 2) and the sensor's ground (physical pin 2) is connected to the Nano's ground (physical pin 14).
+Image created using [Fritzing](https://fritzing.org)._

 ![Schematic view of an AMS AS7341 sensor connected to a Nano 33 IoT](../img/AS7341_fritzing_schem.png)

 _Figure 1.
 Schematic view of an AMS AS7341 sensor connected to a Nano 33 IoT.
-The connections are as described above: SDA to SDA, SCL to SCL, voltage and ground to voltage and ground, respectively._
+The connections are as described above: SDA to SDA, SCL to SCL, voltage and ground to voltage and ground, respectively.
+Image created using [Fritzing](https://fritzing.org)._

 ## Serial to p5.js